MaterializeThoughts/fi7note-privacy/index.md

 - **support, feedback, and correction submissions** are retained as long as needed to handle the issue, improve the product, document the matter, and comply with legal obligations,
 - **email correspondence** is retained as long as reasonably necessary for the communication and related legal or operational purposes,
 - **technical support logs or diagnostic materials** are retained only as long as needed for the relevant support, quality, security, or compliance purpose,
-- **Firebase / Google Analytics data** is retained according to the relevant Firebase / Google Analytics settings and Google’s applicable policies.
+- **Firebase / Google Analytics data** is retained according to the relevant Firebase / Google Analytics settings and Google’s applicable policies,
+- **minimal aggregate counter data** is stored as aggregate daily counts by event and app version for as long as reasonably necessary to compare product and funnel performance over time.
+These counter records do not contain a Fi7Note user ID, installation ID, Firebase ID, advertising ID, Android ID, session ID, or workout content.
+Cloudflare may retain limited service, security, or operational metadata according to its applicable service configuration, legal obligations, and policies.

 Retention periods may be longer where required or permitted by law.